aspose-note/Aspose.Note-Reference-Tutorials/note/english/net/images/image-alternative-text/_index.md

 - Basic knowledge of C# and .NET development.
 - Visual Studio installed on your machine.
-- Aspose.Note for .NET downloaded and referenced in your project – you can get it [here](https://releases.aspose.com/note/net/).
+- Aspose.Note for .NET downloaded and referenced in your project – you can get it from the [Aspose.Note .NET download page](https://releases.aspose.com/note/net/).
 - An image file (e.g., `image.jpg`) that you want to embed.

 ## Import Namespaces